 Constipation Due to Back Pain

-There are sometimes when infection or tumour that presses on your spinal cord can cause vertebral pain.
+There are sometimes when an infection or tumor that presses on your spinal cord can cause vertebral pain.
 So, constipation can be a significant side effect of this disorder.

 Spinal Pain Caused Due to Fecal Impaction